Partnering to Change Lives

 As a school counselor or social services professional, you transform lives every day.
 Milton Hershey School has a similar goal, to give low-income children the opportunity to be their greatest selves through a life-changing educational experience.

 Professional referrals open doors that may otherwise be closed.
-Extend your impact by connecting a child with MHS or attending our Virtual Open House for professionals.
+Extend your impact by connecting a child with MHS or attending a Virtual Open House for professionals.

 MHS: A School Like No Other